BlakeIsMyWaifu/dnd-backend/README.md

 If you change the interval timer make sure not to make it too short as to get temporarily get blocked by D&D Beyond.
 The same issue may arise if you have too many characters.

-The minecraft plugin to go with it will do the rest of the work
+The Minecraft plugin to go with it will do the rest of the work

 ## Contact